mat-docs/ATLAS.Site/docs/developer-resources/secu4/support_library/reference docs/session-manager.md

 ## Overview

 The Session Manager Module is one of the two independent core modules in the Support Library.
-It provides comprehensive session lifecycle management, including session creation, metadata management, session associations, and real-time notifications for session state changes.
+It provides session lifecycle management, including session creation, metadata management, session associations, and real-time notifications for session state changes.

 ## Key Features